 - Don’t forget your warm-ups and cool-downs

-Include a warm-up and cool-down period before and after aerobics activities by timing it well with songs to indicate the start/end of play time.
+Include a warm-up and cool-down period before and after aerobics activities by timing it well with songs to indicate the start/end of playtime.
 For example, we can play meaningful songs that help to lift mood and empower children.

 Consider making everyday activities into a game to elevate the play factor.
 For example, during shower time, kids can make routines into games by rolling their clothes into a ball to aim into the laundry basket.

-The Best Time Do Exercise For Kids
+The Best Time To Exercise For Kids

 Like adults, the best time for children to exercise is in the morning as it gets the blood pumping and can energize and elevate moods for the rest of the day.
 It also raises the metabolic rate which means more calories are burned for up to 1.5 hours post-exercise.

 Health Promotion Board has recommended 180 minutes of physical activities daily, this means keeping kids in a non-stationary position.

 Start children with daily exercise from 6 months onwards, a recommended activity for infants of 6 months can be 30 minutes of tummy time.

 This article was contributed by Mohammed Azhar Bin Yusof, Kinderland‘s KinderFit Specialist.

 * * * * *